St. Catharine's School for Girls (Kwun Tong): History

-The school was established by its first principal, The Rev. Joyce M. Bennett, who was contacted by the Educational Department in 1965.
+The school was established by its first principal, The Revd.
+Joyce M. Bennett, who was contacted by the Education Department in 1965.
 Ms. Bennett first visited the school site at Ngok Yue Shan in late 1965.
 As the government first requested an establishment of 24 classes in the school, Ms. Bennett then planned to set up four different subjects (Arts, Science, Commerce and Technical) to satisfy the government.
-Ms. Bennett retired in 1983.
+Ms. Bennett retired in 1983 and returned to the UK.

 The school name

 The name originally proposed for the school was "St. Anne's", St Anne being the mother of the Blessed Virgin Mary.
 But the Chinese members of the school organizing committee thought that the name is not good when translated into Chinese.
-After a long search, Ms, Bennett proposed the name "St. Catharine's", after Catherine of Alexandria, the patroness of young women, wheelwrights, attorneys, and scholars.
+After a long search, Ms, Bennett proposed the name "St. Catharine's", after Catharine of Alexandria, the patroness of young women, wheelwrights, attorneys, and scholars.
 She was considered to be a particularly appropriate model for a school which was to combine academic and technical education.
-St Catherine's feast day, 25 November, was considered a suitable day for school celebration.
+St Catharine's feast day, 25 November, was considered a suitable day for school celebration.

+Its Chinese name "傑靈" comes from the ancient Chinese proverb "人傑地靈", meaning "Outstanding people make sacred land."